5 min read

 Marvin Minsky's "society of mind" is useful because it frames intelligence as coordination among many simpler processes.

-Instead of one vague super-assistant, a system can use bounded roles: summarize, challenge, inspect, draft, plan, verify.
+Instead of one broad super-assistant, a system can use bounded roles: summarize, challenge, inspect, draft, plan, verify.
 Each role can be scoped.
 Each output can be reviewed.
-Each agent can be made accountable to the room's context and permissions.
+Each AI participant can be made legible against the room's visible context, permissions, and approval paths.

 The builder question is: which roles should exist, and what authority should each role have?